sanderd17/solanum/README.md

 ### Old software support:
 The client and/or integrator should be in full control of the environment, and be able to update all client and server software to the latest versions, allowing the usage of advance new features.

-## Dictionary

-* DOM: The Document Object Model defines interfaces to work with standard XML-based documents.
-In this case mainly SGV nodes and attributes.
-* SVG: Scalable Vector Graphics is a standard XML-based document format focused on 2D graphical representations.
-It's suitable for designing static images (often used for logo design), but SVG DOM makes it also very suited to use SVG for dynamic and interactive data visualisation.
-* Tag: A tag is a single datapoint that will be updated and send independently from other tags.
-A tag can be a primitive datatype (numer or string) or a complex datatype (array, js object, ...).